 Ngbungbu Falls is found on River Ora in Ugudu Village, Atyak Subcounty, Zombo; the Kebu together with the Alur and Lendu are custodians...

-Arua is a sweet and excellent (First Class) Business Hub at the Heart of West Nile (Northwestern Uganda), home sub-region of the 3rd President of the Pearl of Africa whose family stayed near Arua Airfield (around Mutukula).
+Arua is a sweet, excellent (First Class), peaceful and prudent Business Hub at the Heart of West Nile (Northwestern Uganda), home sub-region of the 3rd President of the Pearl of Africa whose family stayed near Arua Airfield (around Mutukula).
 The main town got this name (meaning "In Prison") from a medium-sized rock elevation next to which Belgian colonialists built a prison before 1914; they buried prisoners in Barifa Forest on the East.
 At the summit are telecom masts plus satellites, broadcast stations, houses and a National Water reservoir.
 Arua Hill has a superfly, 360-degree panoramic view of Lugbaraland (from Ayivu to DR Congo, Maracha, Terego, Vurra and beyond).
 Other places to visit include Kakwaland, Aringa Chiefdom, Madiland, Alurland, South Sudan and the rest of Uganda...

 (CC) Angu Neza [Sightseeing] by Aiko